Spectory/wizi-dev-meeting/readme.md

 end
 ```

+### Handling incoming messages

-At the begining, the server handeld events such as `START_CLOCK`, `STOP_CLOCK`...
+At the first implantation, the server handled events such as `START_CLOCK`, `STOP_CLOCK`. but that didn't work so well...

 Why?

-**hard to keep data correctness at the DB if the user supply us with invalid stream of events!**
+**hard to keep data correctness at the DB if the user supply us with invalid series of events!**

+for example, a series such as

+  1. START timeEntry-A
+  2. START timeEntry-B

-for example [START timeEntry-A, START timeEntry-B], will lead to 2 running time entries at DB.
+will lead to 2 running time entries at DB.

-we deal with this by allowing only one event - the `BULK_EVENT`. `BULK_EVENT` is a group of events made by the user. when the server process it, it does so in a transaction. all or nothing.
+We deal with this by allowing only one event - the `BULK_EVENT`.

+`BULK_EVENT` is a group of events made by the user. when the server process it, it does so in a `transaction`. all or nothing.

 ```Elixir
 defp process_handle_in(@bulk_event_name, params, socket) do